rcos/CSCI-4470-OpenSource/Modules/03.DocumentationAndCommunity/Lab-DocumentationAndCommunity.md

-# Lab 3 Documentation and Community Development - February 12, 2021
+# Lab 3 Documentation and Community Development

 ## This Lab has two parts [Documentation](#part-1) and [Community](#part-2)